tgi-io/tgi-interface-f7/README.md

 todo
 ----
+- some presentation gliches with - or >
 - submenu broken (SEE LIST)
 - implement list
 - next routine to gather values and put into attributes of presentation - bootstrap / core also ?